Coderad32/Coderad32/README.md

 I’m a self‑taught developer based in the mountains of Colorado, where I work remotely and build software that blends creativity, practicality, and curiosity.

-I like exploring new tools, designing clean interfaces, and developing systems that solve real problems — from blockchain experiments to polished resume websites.
+Exploring new tools, designing clean interfaces, and developing systems that solve real problems — from blockchain experiments to polished resume websites.
 Self‑driven learner who enjoys the independence of remote work and the quiet of the mountains.

-I like to build things — whether it’s a polished website, a futuristic concept, or a clever automation script.
+To build things — whether it’s a polished website, a futuristic concept, or a clever automation script.
 Every project is a chance to learn something new.

 ---

-🚀 What I Do (Simplified & Sharper)
-Web Development
+## Web Development
-Build responsive, user‑friendly websites
+- Build responsive, user‑friendly websites

-Clean CSS, Bootstrap themes, and modern UI layouts
+- Clean CSS, Bootstrap themes, and modern UI layouts

-Automation & Tooling
+## Automation & Tooling
-Streamline workflows with Makefiles and custom tooling
+- Streamline workflows with Makefiles and custom tooling

-Create efficient build and deployment systems
+- Create efficient build and deployment systems

-Blockchain Experiments
+## Blockchain Experiments
-Explore smart contracts and small DApp prototypes
+- Explore smart contracts and small DApp prototypes

-Work with encryption basics and blockchain concepts
+- Work with token basics and blockchain technology concepts

-Creative Engineering
+## Creative Engineering
 Develop futuristic ideas like SolarPads, AVES, and modular UI systems

 Blend imagination with practical engineering

-Professional Branding
+## Professional Branding
-Design resumes, portfolios, and polished personal branding assets
+Design resumes, portfolios, / polished personal branding > assets

 ---